eirinikos/eirinikos.github.io/about.md

 Ruby is my native programming language.
 I've been learning JS with a mixture of optimism and trepidation.

-I’ve always been fascinated with science and math, but I’ve also spent most of my life assuming that computer science was the most boring thing on earth.
-The past year has shown me that programming isn't just intellectually invigorating; it's also a powerful medium of collaboration - an awesome tool for ["collaborative logic-making"](http://collectiveidea.com/blog/archives/2013/02/25/becoming-a-rubyist/).
+I’ve always been fascinated with science and math, but I’ve spent most of my life so far assuming that computer science was the most boring thing on earth.
+The past year has shown me that programming isn't just intellectually invigorating; it's a powerful medium of collaboration, too - an awesome tool for ["collaborative logic-making"](http://collectiveidea.com/blog/archives/2013/02/25/becoming-a-rubyist/).

 As a software developer, I’m fascinated with maps as conduits for data sharing, visualization and interaction.
-I’m also interested in how technology facilitates language acquisition, translation, education, and community engagement - in essence, things that grow our understanding of the world we live in.
+I’m also interested in how software facilitates language acquisition, translation, education, and community engagement - in essence, things that grow our understanding of the world we live in.

 I also love studying human languages and [reading about linguistics](http://languagelog.ldc.upenn.edu/nll/).
 Every now and then I dip into [Duolingo](http://duolingo.com) or [Babbel](http://babbel.com) to play with languages familiar and unfamiliar, or I try to compose nonsensical sentences in 廣東話 (in the offline world).